ykk136/klogg/DOCUMENTATION.md

 free, open source, [DejaVu Mono](http://www.dejavu-fonts.org) for example, is recommended.

-Font antialiasing can be forced if autodetected options result in low-quality text rendering.
+Font antialiasing can be forced if auto-detected options result in low-quality text rendering.

+Font size can be changed from either main or filtered view using `Ctrl+Mouse wheel` to zoom in/out.

 #### Style